binkley/wallclock/README.md

-# Itamar's Wallclock in Kotlin
+# Itamar's Wall Clock in Kotlin